Pancreas ducts, alpha and beta islets

 Biological purpose

 - Beta islet cells: increased BSL to provide energy to the muscles.
 Resisting takes a lot of muscle power.
 Increased BSL provides enough energy to the muscles to sustain it.
-Increased concentration of glucose in the bloed is compensated by drinking a lot of water.
+Increased concentration of glucose in the blood is compensated by drinking a lot of water.

 - Alpha islet cells: decreasing BSL causes cravings for food.
 Energy by eating a lot.